r1b4z01d/scarab-osd/OTHER/DOCUMENTATION/Calibration.md

 ## Calibration - Current ##

-NOTE: if use a hardware sensor connected to teh Flight Controller, then ALL adjustments are made on the FC.
+NOTE: if use a hardware sensor connected to the Flight Controller, then ALL adjustments are made on the FC.
 The following does not apply.

 **Hardware current sensor - from a datasheet**
   1. Select "Enable ADC 5v ref"